vmware-archive/AndroidIntelliJStarter/README.md

 and more.
 Check them out in `libs/main/` and `libs/test`-- keep them or delete them.

 ## Scripts
 These Ruby scripts should help make your life easier.
-Feel free to edit, delete, add to thise scripts.
-They assume ruby lives in `/usr/bin/ruby` so you mightneed to change the `#!/usr/bin/ruby` if yours is different.
+Feel free to edit and to these scripts.
+They assume ruby lives in `/usr/bin/ruby` so you might need to edit their `#!/usr/bin/ruby` if yours is different.

 - `script/gp` -- "Git Pull" script.
 This pulls and rebases your project and robolectric.
 - `script/gpp` -- "Git Pull Push" script.
 Same as script/gp but also runs all tests in robolectric.